 How-to Teach Kids Art Journaling | Drawing

-How-to Teach Kids Art Journaling —starts with explaining how one of the best ways to observe and record nature is through kids art journaling.
-Art journals can promote scientific exploration, support writing, allow for freedom of expression through creative artistic techniques.
-They also help kids understand the elements and principles of design and the artistic process.
+Art journaling starts with explaining how one of the best ways to observe nature is through kids art drawings.
+Art journals promote scientific exploration, support writing, allow for freedom of expression and also helps to understand the elements and principles of design.

 How-to Teach Kids Art Journaling | Drawing